 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in the British Virgin Islands?
+What Is the Climate Like in the British Virgin Islands?

 The British Virgin Islands has a tropical rain forest climate.
 There are warm temperatures year-round and trade winds blowing cool air.

-There is a great deal of rain, with the islands receiving about 110 centimeters of rain each year.
+There is a great deal of rain, with the islands receiving about 110 centimetres of rain each year.
 The wettest months are September through November and the driest are February and March.
 Between June and November, there is the threat of hurricanes.

 How Safe are the British Virgin Islands?